DISABILITY SERVICE COVID FAQs

 The following FAQs may also be useful:

-- I have always had a reader and/or scribe for written exams and am concerned at the prospect of having to sit exams online / off-campus – what are my options?
-At present, the format of the assessments is still being formulated.
-It is likely that the time allocated for online assessment will be sufficiently extended such that some arrangements may not be required.
+- I have always had a reader and/or scribe for written exams and am concerned at the prospect of having to sit exams online / off-campus – what are my options? - - the time allocated for online assessment will be sufficiently extended such that some arrangements may not be required.
 If you are still concerned about your arrangements, once the details of your assessments have been given to you, please contact your academic department to discuss your options.
 You can also speak to one of our disability advisors by contacting the service on the email address above to discuss any reasonable adjustments that are currently in place for you.